Da Cima a Fondo - Foto (300x600)

 Vineyards: vineyards facing south on a steep hillside.

 Tasting notes: deep ruby red colour; complex nose with notes of black cherry, wild fruits, dog rose, violet and wild herbs.
-On palate it shows a good body with firm, but fine-grained tannins.
+On the palate it shows a good body with firm but fine-grained tannins.
 Lingering finish with almond overtones.

 Pairing suggestions: extremely food-friendly wine, it pairs well with salumi, bold-flavoured pasta and risotto, roasted meat, aged cheese.